growthbook/growthbook-react/README.md

 ## Quick Usage

-Step 1: Wrap your app in a GrowthBookProvider
+Step 1: Wrap your app in GrowthBookProvider
 ```tsx
 import {GrowthBookClient, GrowthBookProvider} from '@growthbook/growthbook-react';